 We have produced a report pack which includes the Main Report, Summary Report, Parents report and Easy Read.

-NICCY commits to monitoring the implementation of the recommendations from the Review.
-We have issued the report of findings to all relevant authorities and will continue to engage all agencies to ensure that the recommendations are actioned, and outcomes improved for children and young people.
-We will publish information on action taken by the relevant authorities in progressing the recommendations and will update this page with further information as and when it is available.
+NICCY committed to monitoring Relevant Authorities’ implementation of the Review recommendations.
+We issued the report of findings to all relevant authorities and have continued to engage all agencies to ensure that the recommendations are actioned and outcomes improved for children and young people with special educational needs.
+In March 2022, two years after the Review was launched, we published our first Monitoring Report and Table, which can be viewed here: